-Our partners Radley Yeldar lead on the implementation of this approach through a new comms campaign.
+Our partners, design agency Radley Yeldar, lead on the implementation of this approach through the Recycle Now comms campaign.
 A toolkit of messaging and assets has been adopted by businesses and local authorities around the country.
-Recycle Week 2018 was the most successful ever in terms of the number of partners involved and audience reached.
+Recent Recycle Weeks have been the most successful ever in terms of the number of partners involved and audience reached.

-Meanwhile, we have developed four behaviour change pilots to test innovative new ways to encourage recycling across some of WRAP’s strategic priorities.
-These are being robustly evaluated with the view to nationally scale up those that prove successful.
+Meanwhile, we delivered a series of behaviour change pilots to test innovative new ways to encourage recycling across WRAP’s strategic priorities.
+These were robustly evaluated with the aim to nationally scale up those that prove successful.
 While not all the results are published externally by WRAP, examples of this work include:

 This pilot tested the delivery of a simple, scalable, intervention through schools and aimed to prove its power to change home recycling behaviour.

 We developed a set of homework sheets for children from Reception up to Year 6.
 These were designed to promote a family conversation about recycling, encouraging children to investigate their current system with their parents, finding out what can and can’t be recycled and what common mistakes are made.